microsoft/finops-toolkit/src/scripts/README.md

   ./Merge-DevBranch features/foo -TortoiseGit
   ```

-- Merge the `dev` branch into main and all feature branches.
+- Merge the `dev` branch into all feature branches.
 Does not resolve conflicts.

   ```powershell
   ./Merge-DevBranch *
   ```